 City Osteopathy & Physiotherapy

-This holistic healthcare centre has branches at Raffles Place and Bukit Timah, and a team of trained and experienced osteopaths, physiotherapists and naturopathic doctors, as well as a sports masseuse and a health and performance coach, who work together to provide care for patients of all ages.
+This holistic healthcare centre has branches at Raffles Place, Bukit Timah and Novena, and a team of trained and experienced osteopaths, physiotherapists and naturopathic doctors, as well as a sports masseuse and a health and performance coach, who work together to provide care for patients of all ages.

 Hear from osteopath Victoria Kent, who has 20 years of experience and specialises in cranial osteopathy: